sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/application-server/ruby.md

 ## Understanding the code

 The application is a simple Ruby app using the popular Sinatra web library.
-It has a single controller file `app.rb` that exports two endpoints:
+It has a single file `app.rb` that exports two endpoints:

 - `/token` : generate a token for a given Room name and Participant name.
 - `/webhook` : receive LiveKit webhook events.